-This 24-acre cornfield saw some of U.S. history's most horrific fighting.
+This 24-acre cornfield, owned by D.R.
+Miller, saw some of U.S. history's most horrific fighting.
 For nearly three hours, Hooker and Mansfield's Union forces battled Jackson's Confederates.
 Many regiments on both sides were cut to pieces.
 Hays' Louisiana Brigade suffered over 60-percent casualties in 30 minutes.

 The Most Terrible Clash of Arms

 As Union soldiers stepped out of the Cornfield at dawn, September 17, 1862, Confederate troops unleashed a horrific volley.
 The single, bloodiest day in American History had begun in earnest.
 For the next four hours the Cornfield was the center of a storm of lead, iron, and flame as Federal soldiers from the First and Twelfth Corps clashed with Lee's men.
 The Cornfield changed hands again and again as both sides attacked and counterattacked.
 One soldier remembered: "The air seems full of leaden missiles.
 Rifles are shot to pieces in the hands of soldiers, canteens and haversacks are riddled with bullets, the dead and wounded go down in scores."

 More than 25,000 soldiers fought in and around the Cornfield.
 By 9:30 a.m. thousands of them lay dead and dying.
 Confederate Gen. John Bell Hood wrote: "It was here that I witnessed the most terrible clash of arms, by far, that has occurred during the war."
 Union Gen. Joseph Hooker remembered that "every stalk of corn in the northern and greater part of the field was cut as closely as could have been done with a knife, and the slain lay in rows precisely as they stood in their ranks a few moments before.
 It was never my fortune to witness a more bloody, dismal battlefield."

 A Cornfield Unlike Any Other